-Proposals are to include a role for government and must provide additional benefits to government and/or the Queensland community.
-They need to demonstrate value for money for Queensland and must present a clear justification as to why they should be considered under an exclusive arrangement as opposed to procurement through a competitive process.
+Proposals are to include a role for government and are expected to provide additional benefits to government and/or the Queensland community.
+They need to demonstrate value for money for Queensland and must present a clear case as to why they should be considered under an exclusive arrangement as opposed to procurement through a competitive process.

 An exclusive transaction must:

 - be financially feasible with an investor that has the financial and technical capacity, capability and experience to deliver the proposal.

 A proposal must satisfy the following assessment criteria: